 I teach dance and hold the space for the inner dance to emerge in diverse contexts such as: communities, DEMETER-farmers*, especially for women, on festivals, in environments of social change, in cooperation with live musicians and in and WITH Nature….

-Furthermore my dance and teaching is inspired by my study time with Wal Mayans (anthropological theatre, Hara Theatro, Paraguay), Imre Thormann, Tadashi Endo and Anahi Chamorro (Butoh), Emily Conrad (Continuum Movement), Frey Faust (Axis Syllabus), Yaniv Mintzer and Bernd Knappe, amonst others.
+Furthermore my dance and teaching is inspired by my study time with Wal Mayans (anthropological theatre, Hara Theatro, Paraguay), Imre Thormann, Tadashi Endo and Anahi Chamorro (Butoh), Emily Conrad and Susan Harper (Continuum), Frey Faust (Axis Syllabus), Yaniv Mintzer and Bernd Knappe, amonst others.